 2. Fibonacci Retracement Levels and Triple Top Chart Patterns

-Another great way to confirm a trend reversal when using the triple top pattern is to draw Fibonacci retracement levels.
+Another great way to confirm a trend reversal when using the this bearish candlestick pattern is to draw Fibonacci retracement levels.
 From the example below you can see how the 50% Fibonacci retracement level can be used as another confirmation tool to enter a trade after the breakout.

 Further, in this case, a trader can place the stop-loss order at a Fibonacci level above the neckline and ensure the stop loss will not be triggered too early.